Marketing is the foundation of how you communicate your value to potential customers and convert them.

 Your keyword research will include documentation and analysis of things like difficulty, search volume, average cost per click (CPC) if using paid advertisements, and landing pages which you plan to utilize in support of your efforts.

-Successful strategic marketing comes from organized, goal-oriented marketers with the right tools
+Optimize your marketing tactics with the right tools

 All marketing strategies need to be integrated with one another, and are often dependent on the successes and failures of one another.